 Range from minimal changes in villous height and moderate epithelial cell damage to virtual absence of villi and elongated crypts with lymphocyte infiltration in the lamina propria

-Small-bowel x-rays (eg, small-bowel follow-through, enteroclysis, CT enterography, magnetic resonance enterography) can detect anatomic conditions that predispose to bacterial overgrowth.
+Small-bowel x-rays (eg, small-bowel follow-through, enteroclysis Enteroclysis X-ray and other imaging contrast studies visualize the entire gastrointestinal tract from pharynx to rectum and are most useful for detecting mass lesions and structural abnormalities (eg, tumors... read more , CT enterography CT enterography and MR enterography X-ray and other imaging contrast studies visualize the entire gastrointestinal tract from pharynx to rectum and are most useful for detecting mass lesions and structural abnormalities (eg, tumors... read more , magnetic resonance enterography CT enterography and MR enterography X-ray and other imaging contrast studies visualize the entire gastrointestinal tract from pharynx to rectum and are most useful for detecting mass lesions and structural abnormalities (eg, tumors... read more ) can detect anatomic conditions that predispose to bacterial overgrowth.
 These include jejunal diverticula, fistulas, surgically created blind loops and anastomoses, ulcerations, and strictures.
 These imaging studies may also detect mucosal abnormalities.
 Abdominal flat plate x-rays may show pancreatic calcifications indicative of chronic pancreatitis.
-Barium contrast studies of the small bowel are neither sensitive nor specific but may show findings suggestive of mucosal disease (eg, dilated small-bowel loops, thinned or thickened mucosal folds, coarse fragmentation of the barium column).
+Barium contrast studies X-Ray Contrast Studies of the Abdomen X-ray and other imaging contrast studies visualize the entire gastrointestinal tract from pharynx to rectum and are most useful for detecting mass lesions and structural abnormalities (eg, tumors... read more of the small bowel are neither sensitive nor specific but may show findings suggestive of mucosal disease (eg, dilated small-bowel loops, thinned or thickened mucosal folds, coarse fragmentation of the barium column).
 CT, magnetic resonance cholangiopancreatography (MRCP), and endoscopic retrograde cholangiopancreatography can establish the diagnosis of chronic pancreatitis.

 Tests for pancreatic insufficiency Diagnosis Chronic pancreatitis is persistent inflammation of the pancreas that results in permanent structural damage with fibrosis and ductal strictures, followed by a decline in exocrine and endocrine... read more (eg, secretin stimulation test, bentiromide test, pancreolauryl test, serum trypsinogen, fecal elastase, fecal chymotrypsin) are done if history is suggestive but are not sensitive for mild pancreatic disease.

-The Schilling test assesses malabsorption of vitamin B12.
-Its 4 stages determine whether the deficiency results from pernicious anemia, pancreatic exocrine insufficiency, bacterial overgrowth, or ileal disease.
+The Schilling test is done to assess malabsorption of vitamin B12.
+The 4 stages of this test are used to determine whether the deficiency results from pernicious anemia, pancreatic exocrine insufficiency, bacterial overgrowth, or ileal disease.

 Stage 1: The patient is given 1 mcg of radiolabeled cyanocobalamin orally concurrent with 1000 mcg of nonlabeled cobalamin IM to saturate hepatic binding sites.
 A 24-hour urine collection is analyzed for radioactivity; urinary excretion of < 8% of the oral dose indicates malabsorption of cobalamin.